zsipos/zsipos/README.md

 This is the root filesystem of the fpga system.
 You may want to edit the file `/etc/init.d/S40network` to match your network configuration.
 Start the fpga.
 **The first time you start the system sshd will generate its keys.
 This can take some minutes.**
-After that yo can open a ssh session to the linux system on the fpga:
+After that you can open a ssh session to the linux system on the fpga:

 	$ ssh your_ip_address -l root